 User testing is likely to continue up until even after the website has been launched, optimising it for visitors as much as we possibly can.

-Putting Together a Content Plan
+Putting Together a Content Plan For Your Website

 The assets and components that make up the individual pages of the website will have been designed by this time.
 Placeholder content may have been implemented so that both you and your Kent web development company can have a good idea of how content will look when it’s on the site.

 Once the wireframe of the site is in place, and the visual assets have been added, it’s time to put together a content plan.
-In some cases, content may be planned before the sitemap is put together, with content informing the design.
+In some cases, the content may be planned before the sitemap is put together, with content informing the design.
 In most cases, the team has a vague idea of what pages are for what content, but the content in itself is planned and implemented later.

-As part of a marketing plan, content will be planned to fit the different parts of the buying lifecycle (awareness, consideration, and purchase decision).
-As such, there will be content designed to highlight products and services and the needs they fit, content designed to convince visitors why products and services are the right choice, and content that offers support for those who already made their purchase.
+As part of a marketing plan, the content will be planned to fit the different parts of the buying lifecycle (awareness, consideration, and purchase decision).
+As such, there will be content designed to highlight products and services and the needs they fit, content designed to convince visitors why products and services are the right choices, and content that offers support for those who already made their purchase.

 The content plan will differ majorly from website to website, so you need to work with your web design agency in Kent to understand what the plan is truly going to look like.

 Long after the website has launched, maintenance is essential for ensuring that things keep running smoothly.
-This includes time sensitive steps such as updating the site’s security to meet new threats and patches to optimise it with browser and operating system changes.
+This includes time-sensitive steps such as updating the site’s security to meet new threats and patches to optimise it with browser and operating system changes.

 Maintenance can include a wide range of tasks, including the following: